Smissen/py-spy-executable-tutorial/py-spy101/step2.md

 `ps -e`{{exec interrupt}}

-we should see the python process somewhere near the bottom and it should look like this.
+This lists all our running processes, and we'll look for the one named `python`{{}}.
+It should be near the bottom as we just started it.
+Take note of the number to the left, this is the PID.

 <img src="./pythonpid.png" width="350px">

-After finding the pid we will now run
+After finding the pid we will now run.

 `py-spy top --pid <PID>`

-and make sure to replace `<PID>`{{}} with the PID you found for example `2603`{{}} so the command should look like this `py-spy top --pid 2603`{{}} except with probably a different PID number.
+Make sure to replace `<PID>`{{}} with the PID you found, e.g with the PID `2603`{{}} the command would be `py-spy top --pid 2603`{{}}.

-If the command fails that probably means the python process has finished since it only runs for about 60 seconds in that case you need to go back to the second tab(terminal window) and run the program again.
+The command might fail if you're too slow, as the program only runs for about a minute.
+If that is the case, you'll need to go back to the other terminal tab and start the program again as you did earlier.

-Now that we are running we can once again see what type of functions are being called and what the CPU is spending the time on.
+Now that it's attached we can once again see what functions are being called and where the CPU is spending time.